abitofhelp/servicelib/middleware/README.md

 - **Error Handling**: Centralized error handling for HTTP responses
 - **CORS**: Cross-Origin Resource Sharing support

 ## Installation

 ```bash
 go get github.com/abitofhelp/servicelib/middleware
 ```

 ## Quick Start

-See the [Basic Usage example](../examples/middleware/basic_usage_example.go) for a complete, runnable example of how to use the Middleware module.
+See the [Basic Usage example](../EXAMPLES/middleware/basic_usage/main.go) for a complete, runnable example of how to use the Middleware module.

+## Configuration

+See the [Configuration example](../EXAMPLES/middleware/basic_usage/main.go) for a complete, runnable example of how to configure the middleware.

 ## API Documentation

 ### Basic Usage

-See the [Basic Usage example](../examples/middleware/basic_usage_example.go) for a complete, runnable example of how to use the middleware components together.
+See the [Basic Usage example](../EXAMPLES/middleware/basic_usage/main.go) for a complete, runnable example of how to use the middleware components together.

 ### Request Context Middleware

 The `WithRequestContext` middleware adds request context information, including request ID and start time.

-See the [Basic Usage example](../examples/middleware/basic_usage_example.go) for a complete, runnable example of how to use the request context middleware.
+See the [Basic Usage example](../EXAMPLES/middleware/basic_usage/main.go) for a complete, runnable example of how to use the request context middleware.

 ### Timeout Middleware

 The `WithTimeout` middleware sets a timeout for request processing.

-See the [Timeout example](../examples/middleware/timeout_example.go) for a complete, runnable example of how to use the timeout middleware.
+See the [Timeout example](../EXAMPLES/middleware/timeout/main.go) for a complete, runnable example of how to use the timeout middleware.

 ### Recovery Middleware

 The `WithRecovery` middleware catches panics in HTTP handlers and converts them to error responses.

-See the [Recovery example](../examples/middleware/recovery_example.go) for a complete, runnable example of how to use the recovery middleware.
+See the [Recovery example](../EXAMPLES/middleware/recovery/main.go) for a complete, runnable example of how to use the recovery middleware.

 ### Logging Middleware

 The `WithLogging` middleware logs request and response details.

-See the [Logging example](../examples/middleware/logging_example.go) for a complete, runnable example of how to use the logging middleware.
+See the [Logging example](../EXAMPLES/middleware/logging/main.go) for a complete, runnable example of how to use the logging middleware.

 ### Error Handling Middleware

 The `WithErrorHandling` middleware provides centralized error handling for HTTP responses.

-See the [Error Handling example](../examples/middleware/error_handling_example.go) for a complete, runnable example of how to use the error handling middleware.
+See the [Error Handling example](../EXAMPLES/middleware/error_handling/main.go) for a complete, runnable example of how to use the error handling middleware.

 ### CORS Middleware

 The `WithCORS` middleware adds Cross-Origin Resource Sharing support.

-See the [CORS example](../examples/middleware/cors_example.go) for a complete, runnable example of how to use the CORS middleware.
+See the [CORS example](../EXAMPLES/middleware/cors/main.go) for a complete, runnable example of how to use the CORS middleware.

 ### Middleware Composition